abhishek-junghare/Legion-5-15IMH05a-Hackintosh/README.md

 # Legion 5 15IMH05a - Dual Boot Hackintosh (Same Drive)

-> Disclaimer: You will be responsible for any loss or damage whatsoever caused.
-Taking a backup is recommended.

 ## Dual boot macOS Catalina 10.15.7 & Windows 10 on same drive
 Intel Core i5 10300H + nVidia GTX 1650 4GB